No products in the cart.

 If you’re already leaning towards the Cat, then this won’t change your mind.
 Both have rear and front cameras, which is a bonus, but that’s about where the good news stops for the Sonim.

-The XP7 does have a much larger battery, and this probably accounts for the extra weight.
-At 4800mAh, it is a significant amount of power, good for 40hrs talktime, if you need it.
-The Cat S60 gives 3800mAh, with 30hrs of talk time.
+To point out, the XP7 does have a much larger battery, and this probably accounts for the extra weight.
+At 4800mAh, indeed it is a significant amount of power, good for 40hrs talktime, if you need it.
+While, the Cat S60 gives 3800mAh, with 30hrs of talk time.
 Although less than the Sonim, it’s still a massive amount of time from a single charge.